Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Introduction

-So far, some satisfactory results for the two-dimensional case have been obtained.
+Some satisfactory results for the two-dimensional case have been obtained.
 In particular, the existence, uniqueness, stability, and asymptotic behavior of solutions under a small perturbation for both the strong and weak shocks have been established.
-We refer the reader to \cite{CCF,CCF1,ChenLi,ChenZhangZhu,Chen2,Chen3,Sxchen,ChenFang,FX,Gu,Schaeffer,YinZhou2009JDE,Zh1,Zh2} for more details; also see Chen-Feldman \cite{CF2}.
+We refer the reader to \cite{CCF,CCF1,ChenLi,ChenZhangZhu,Chen2,Chen3,Sxchen,ChenFang,Fang,FX,Gu,Schaeffer,YinZhou2009JDE,Zh1,Zh2} for more details; also see Chen-Feldman \cite{CF2}.
 On the other hand, the three-dimensional case is completely different.
-For the potential flow, Li-Xu-Yin \cite{LXY} showed that the three-dimensional attached strong shock past a sharp wedge is not stable with respect to a periodic perturbation, while Chen-Fang \cite{CF} proved the three-dimensional weak shock is stable if the perturbation is away from the wedge edge.
+For the potential flow, Li-Xu-Yin \cite{LXY} showed that the three-dimensional attached strong shock past a sharp wedge is not stable with respect to a periodic perturbation, while Chen-Fang \cite{CF} proved that the three-dimensional weak shock is stable if the perturbations are away from the wedge edge.

 In this paper, we remove the restriction in \cite{CF} and prove that the three-dimensional weak shock is stable even if both perturbations of the wedge edge and the incoming flow up to the wedge edge are allowed.
 This provides an answer to the issue that has been debated since Courant-Friedrichs \cite{CoF} and von Neumann \cite{Neumann} for the stability of the attached transonic shock governed by the potential flow equation.